Bringing gold and silver back as America's Constitutional money

 In the same vein, almost every state in the United States has established a “savings account” for government operations.
 Primarily to mitigate a decline in tax revenues that comes alongside economic slumps, states have created so-called budget stabilization funds – colloquially known as “rainy day funds.”

-Unfortunately, like every other state in the union, Alabama does not hold any of its reserves in gold and silver.
+Unfortunately, Alabama does not hold any of its reserves in gold and silver.

 For more information on Budget Stabilization Funds, click here.